Kidder County Courthouse

 The Kidder County Courthouse in Steele, North Dakota was built in 1883.
 It was listed on the National Register of Historic Places in 1985.
 In 1913, the third story roof was replaced and the entrance was moved.

-In 1985 it was then the longest-serving courthouse building in the state.

-The Stutsman County Courthouse building is older, but was no longer in use as a courthouse.
+It is the longest-serving courthouse building in the state.
+The Stutsman County Courthouse building is older, but is no longer in use as a courthouse.